shivannis/xandr-docs-public/xandr-docs/articles/monetize/microsoft-identity-platform-login-troubleshooting.md

 ---

-# Microsoft Monetize - Microsoft Identity Platform Login troubleshooting
+# Microsoft Monetize - Microsoft identity platform login troubleshooting

 This document outlines some scenarios where questions may arise in the minds of users while using Microsoft Identity Platform.

-## I don't have a Microsoft Account.
+## I don't have a Microsoft account.

 You can register for a free Microsoft Personal Account with any existing email you have access to.
 Go to [this link](https://account.microsoft.com/account) to register or manage your Microsoft